Thermal Energy Store Cost

 Tap running water

-There may also be some other materials that are required for the job, like insulation and additional pipes, especially if you are hiding the cylinder away in a loft space or a cupboard.
+There may also be some other materials required for the job, like insulation and additional pipes, especially if you are hiding the cylinder away in a loft space or a cupboard.

 Find Tradespeople, compare up to 3 quotes!